zuff-1/zuff-RPG/README.md

+# Made From Scratch Without Any Game Libraries

-Currently still only a python script requiring you to run it yourself. main.py is the main file and is the file to run.
+- still a python file requiring you to run it yourself
+- main.py is the file to run
+- handles terrain generation, player entity, and rendering
+- you can move around